 Lagoa das Patas is famed for its peaceful environment, surrounded by dense cryptomeria forests.
 The lagoon’s calm waters reflect the stunning surrounding nature, resembling a natural mirror.

 Visitors can enjoy leisurely moments in nature, observing the region’s unique fauna and flora.
-The area is perfect for walks and relaxation and offers a beautiful setting for picnics.
+The area is perfect for walks and relaxation, and offers a beautiful setting for picnics.

 To reach Lagoa das Patas from Angra do Heroísmo, head toward Doze Ribeiras.
 It is an 11 km drive, taking approximately 15 minutes by car or motorcycle.
 Alternatively, you can travel by bike or on foot.